khainl1110/learn-spring/README.md

 # learn-spring
 ## This is a project building microservices using spring cloud and spring boot
 - EurekaService is netflix eureka server for discovery.
-Other services will register will eureka so eureka needs to launch first.
+Other services will register to eureka so eureka needs to launch first.
 - APIGateway is routing layer and acts as load balancer which can route to other microservices.
 APIGateway needs to launch second
 - AppAppiUsers contains api for users sign up, log in.
-Consists of following packages:

 ## AppApiUsers architecture
 - Logic flow (3 tier architecture): Controller -> Service -> UsersRepository